lccostajr/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

+..
+This file is a shared file that is included both in the Learner's Guide
+..
+(SFD_account.rst) and in the Building and Running an edX Course Guide
+.. (accounts.rst).

 You can create an account for edX or edX Edge in different ways.

 * You can create an entirely new edX or edX Edge account.